hdfchain/hdfd/txscript/README.md

 [![ISC License](https://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![Doc](https://img.shields.io/badge/doc-reference-blue.svg)](https://pkg.go.dev/github.com/hdfchain/hdfd/txscript/v3)

-Package txscript implements the Decred transaction script language.
+Package txscript implements the Hdfchain transaction script language.
 There is a comprehensive test suite.

-This package has intentionally been designed so it can be used as a standalone package for any projects needing to use or validate Decred transaction scripts.
+This package has intentionally been designed so it can be used as a standalone package for any projects needing to use or validate Hdfchain transaction scripts.

-## Decred Scripts
+## Hdfchain Scripts

-Decred provides a stack-based, FORTH-like language for the scripts in the Decred transactions.
+Hdfchain provides a stack-based, FORTH-like language for the scripts in the Hdfchain transactions.
 This language is not turing complete although it is still fairly powerful.

 ## Installation and Updating